Wheel of Fortune (Australian game show): History

-A 5 pm nationwide newscast that replaced Family Feud on 1 July also proved fatal for Wheel and the network.
-On 27 November 1996, the Seven Network issued a press releases in which Barber announced his resignation from the show.
+A 5 pm nationwide newscast that replaced Family Feud on 1 July also caused ratings problems for the program and the network.
+On 27 November 1996, the Seven Network issued a press release in which Barber announced his resignation from the show.
 In his 2001 memoir Who Am I, Barber later explained that he was removed from the position by the network and was offered future projects with the network in exchange for agreeing to the press release.
-The future projects, however, never came to pass.
-Burgess has claimed (also backed up by Barber in his memoir) on many occasions that he was offered the job back with a heavy pay raise and declined, but the Seven Network denied this story.
-In any event, Burgess was quickly given a contract by the Nine Network to host the game show Catch Phrase (later retitled Burgo's Catch Phrase) that would be Wheel of Fortunes rival for a few more years.
+The future projects, however, never eventuated.
+Burgess has claimed (also backed up by Barber in his memoir) on many occasions that he was reoffered the hosting job with a heavy pay raise and declined, but the Seven Network denied this story.
+Burgess was quickly given a contract by the opposing Nine Network to host the game show Catch Phrase (later retitled Burgo's Catch Phrase) that would be Wheel of Fortunes rival for a few more years.

-Adriana Xenides, who had been the show's co-hostess and letter-turner since its premiere, fell sick — ultimately suffering from depression and what she called a "physical breakdown".
+Adriana Xenides, who had been the show's co-host since its premiere, fell sick — ultimately suffering from depression and what she called a "physical breakdown".

 Barber appeared at the start of the 1997 series premiere to introduce and hand the show over to Rob Elliott with former Perfect Match hostess Kerrie Friend replacing Xenides for the next seven months.

-On 18 June 2006, the Seven Network announced that they had stopped broadcasting of the program with the last episode airing on 28 July, just one week after celebrating 25 years on Australian television.
+On 18 June 2006, the Seven Network announced that it had ceased production of the program, with the last episode airing on 28 July, just one week after celebrating 25 years on Australian television.
 The final episode was filmed on 23 June at Channel 7's Epping studios.
 One of the contestants on the final episode was Edith Bliss, former field reporter for Simon Townsend's Wonder World, who won the game and effectively became the show's final, undefeated champion.
-From the Monday following the final episode, the network filled the times-lot with reruns of M.A.S.H.
-Following the finale, Seven also aired 20 unaired episodes from 2005 at the 10am timeslot.
-These were hosted by 2004 host Steve Oemcke, and clearly produced before it was decided to rest the show in 2005.
+From the Monday following the final episode, the network filled the timeslot with reruns of M.A.S.H.
+Following the finale, Seven also aired 20 unaired episodes from 2005 at the 10:00am timeslot.
+These were hosted by 2004 host Steve Oemcke, and produced before the show was rested in 2005.